pin-cnx/laravel-aws-deploy/README.md

 #### AWS HTTP error: SSL CA bundle not found
 for some reason aws need to have ca-bundle.crt with curl lib to run.
 So copy the ca-bundle.crt from this git repository then put it to your project at /config/ca-bundle.crt

+#### 401 Unauthorized
+don't forgot to add env EC2_KEY and EC2_SECRET which has permission to access EC2

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.